 - Will (what, who, when, where), where finally, the group defines actions and accountability.

 With these powerful coaching questions, a team leader or coach can draw up an agile, effective action plan.
 However, the key is to set an inspiring, challenging goal.
 The team can then progress through the stages with nuance and flexibility.
 The final stage will measure the success of the strategy, as it will indicate whether or not the initial objective was converted into meaningful action.
-Through implementing structure, coaching methodologies like GROW promote motivation, confidence, and greater productivity.
+Through implementing a structure, coaching methodologies like GROW promote motivation, confidence, and greater productivity.

-From tried and tested models to intuitive approaches
+From tried and tested models to intuitive approaches and coaching skills

 Despite the utility of models like GROW, today, emotional intelligence is playing a greater role in the workplace.
 As the emphasis on soft skills in leadership grows, coaching skills should incorporate intuition as much as tested methodologies.
 Besides, leaders with a higher emotional quotient (EQ – compare IQ) get better results in less time.
 EQ is the ability to identify our own feelings and those of others, manage emotions and actions, and to skillfully manage social situations – and with this set of tools, leadership can nurture teamwork and drive productivity.